alcivanio/bitmask-with-swift/README.md

-# bitmask-with-swift
+# bitmask with swift
-Tests to understand how Bitmask works using Swift language
+I wrote a simple Swift playground to understand better how bitmasks work using swift.